MuditBh/ai-debugging-assistant/README.md

 ## 🚀 Overview
 AI Debugging Assistant is a semantic search-based system that helps developers quickly identify and resolve programming errors.

-Instead of relying on keyword matching, this system understands the meaning of error messages using vector embeddings and retrieves the most relevant solutions.
+Unlike traditional keyword-based search, this system understands the meaning of error messages using vector embeddings and retrieves the most relevant solutions.

 ---